sphericalpm/jira-quick-reporter/README.md

 ![main window](https://i.ibb.co/ZWXvk5K/image-2019-10-30-18-12-19.png)

 #### Creating new filter

-1. You need to click the 'Search issues' menu item.
+1. You need to click '+' button in menu or 'Search issues' menu item.

-2. Then, in the text input you can write a query (default is 'order by created desc').
+2. Then, in the text input you can write a query.

 3. You can click the 'Search' button and see results of the query.